Can the Paris agreement protect poor farmers from climate change?

 The Paris climate agreement refers only indirectly to agriculture, in terms of making sure people have enough to eat.

-Its non-binding introduction recognises "the fundamental priority of safeguarding food security and ending hunger, and the particular vulnerabilities of food production systems to the adverse impacts of climate change".
+Its non-binding introduction recognizes "the fundamental priority of safeguarding food security and ending hunger, and the particular vulnerabilities of food production systems to the adverse impacts of climate change".

 The binding part of the deal states that boosting the world's ability to adapt to those impacts and foster climate resilience and low-emissions development should be done "in a manner that does not threaten food production".